CharanKumarKharade/Sportivo/README.md

+Sportivo is an e-commerce shoe selling platform where various types of shoes can be made available at one place through the means of virtual store.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.